Killshot (film): Post-production

 By July 2006, Killshot was being screened to test audiences who had previously enjoyed Traffic and Collateral.
 Test screenings showed that audiences found the plot too confusing and that the story was not tightened enough.
 As a result, scenes involving Cape Girardeau and a subplot involving Johnny Knoxville's role as a deputy were edited from the film.

 Release

 Theatrical

 Killshot was originally slated to be released on March 17, 2006.
 It then was delayed to October 20, 2006.

 Home media

 It was reported on July 19, 2008, that Killshot would be going straight to DVD.
 In early September 2008, the film was resurrected for November 7, 2008, but then pushed back to January 23, 2009.
 The film was released on DVD on May 26, 2009, and Blu-ray on February 22, 2011.

 Reception

 Critical response

 The film received mixed reviews.
-As of June 2025, it holds a 33% approval rating on Rotten Tomatoes, based on six reviews with an average rating of 4.92 out of 10.
+As of June 2025, it holds a 38% approval rating on Rotten Tomatoes, based on eight reviews with an average rating of 4.92 out of 10.